AEP — American Electric Power Company, Inc.

 2. Strategic Updates and Business Highlights

-- Load Growth: Significant increase in contracted load, now at 56 gigawatts, doubling from 28 gigawatts reported last fall, primarily driven by data centers in Texas, Ohio, and Indiana.
+- Load Growth: AEP reported a significant increase in contracted load, doubling from 28 gigawatts to 56 gigawatts, primarily driven by data centers in Texas, Ohio, and Indiana.

-- Infrastructure Investments: AEP is executing a $72 billion five-year capital plan with a 10% rate base CAGR, alongside an additional $5 billion to $8 billion in confirmed or endorsed projects.
+- Infrastructure Investments: AEP has a $72 billion five-year capital plan, with an additional $5 billion to $8 billion in confirmed generation and transmission projects.

 3. Forward Guidance and Outlook